-Teasing is a part of everyday life for children at one time or another and for various reasons.
-We cannot eliminate teasing, but we can – and must – be prepared to empower the child who stutters with strategies for dealing with teasing on his or her own.
-The goal of these strategies must always be to best respond (instead of react) to teasing in ways that support self-esteem and confidence.
+Bullying is a part of everyday life for children at one time or another and for various reasons.
+We cannot eliminate bullying, but we can – and must – be prepared to empower the child who stutters with strategies for dealing with bullying on his or her own.
+The goal of these strategies must always be to best respond (instead of react) to bullying in ways that support self-esteem and confidence.

 - Continue to establish a classroom atmosphere of tolerance for differences.

-- Handle teasing about stuttering in the same matter-of-fact, positive way that you handle any teasing episodes.
+- Handle bullying about stuttering in the same matter-of-fact, positive way that you handle any bullying episodes.

-- Discuss teasing episodes discreetly and ask the child who stutters what he or she needs from you.
+- Discuss bullying episodes discreetly and ask the child who stutters what he or she needs from you.

-- Teasing and bullying strategies are available from a number of sources.
+- Bullying strategies are available from a number of sources.
 Enlist the help of the social work professional in your district or utilize the library system for resources.

-Minimizing Bullying for Children Who Stutter is designed to be used with 3 NEW companion workbooks:
+Minimizing Bullying for Children Who Stutter is designed to be used with three companion workbooks:

 - Minimizing Bullying for Children Who Stutter: A Workbook for Students